kedro-org/kedro/docs/source/tools_integration/ipython.md

 # bit on juptyer console/qtconsole
 -->

-This page follows the [Iris dataset example](../get_started/example_project.md) and demonstrates how to use Kedro with IPython, Jupyter Notebook and JupyterLab.
+This page demonstrates how to use Kedro with IPython, Jupyter Notebook and JupyterLab.
 We also recommend [a video by Data Engineer One](https://www.youtube.com/watch?v=dRnCovp1GRQ&t=50s&ab_channel=DataEngineerOne) that explains the transition from the use of vanilla Jupyter notebooks to Kedro.

 <iframe width="560" height="315" style="max-width: 100%" src="https://www.youtube.com/embed/dRnCovp1GRQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>